Impact of chaos on the excited-state quantum phase transition of the Kerr parametric oscillator

 In the top panel of Fig.~\ref{fig:1}, we show with dots the scaled quasienergies [Eq.~(\ref{qemod})] as a function of the control parameter $\Gamma=g_3\Pi/K$ introduced in~\cite{chavez2023driving}, where $\sqrt{2\Gamma}$ is the half distance between the two minima of the double-well structure.
 The dots are colored according to the overlap of their corresponding Floquet states with a coherent state $|G(q_0,p_0)\rangle$ centered at the origin of the phase space $(q_0,p_0)=(0,0)$. {As the control parameter increases, pairs of neighboring low-lying levels successively coalesce.
 This happens from lower to higher energies as $\Gamma$ increases, as verified also with the effective static Hamiltonian~\cite{FrattiniPrep}.
 This ``spectral kissing'' is directly related to an ESQPT~\cite{Chavez2023}.
 The critical energy of the ESQPT, separating the degenerate (inside the wells) from the non-degenerate (outside the wells) levels, coincides with the energy of the separatrix of the classical limit of the Hamiltonian~\cite{Chavez2023}.
 The separatrix intersects at an unstable hyperbolic point at the origin of the phase space, $(q_0,p_0)$.} The states at the ESQPT line have the largest overlaps with the coherent state $|G(q_0,p_0)\rangle$ (orange, red), while the states far away from the transition, either degenerate (below the line) or non-degenerate (above the line), show almost no overlap (blue, black).
 The ESQPT line has a quadratic dependence with $\Gamma$ \cite{Chavez2023}.
 The states below the line exhibit a quasi-linear dependence on $\Gamma$ and display structures akin to cat states.\cite{FrattiniPrep}.
 The gray dots are for the Floquet states with a large average occupation number $\langle a^\dagger a\rangle > 30$, whose quasienergies do not match the eigenvalues of the effective Hamiltonian~\cite{garcia2023effective}.

-In the bottom panels of Fig.~\ref{fig:1}, we show examples of Husimi functions for two types of Floquet states: those with a large overlap with the coherent state at the phase space origin and therefore at the ESQPT line, which are labeled (i), (ii) and (iii), and states for a fixed value of $\Gamma$ with $\tilde{\varepsilon}$ below the ESQPT, which are labeled (iv), (v) and (vi).
-The separatrix structure crossing at the hyperbolic point is clearly visible for (i), (ii) and (iii).
-The Husimi function of the Floquet state with the lowest occupation number is shown in panel (iv).
+In the bottom panels of Fig.~\ref{fig:1}, we show examples of Husimi functions for two types of Floquet states: those with a large overlap with the coherent state at the phase space origin and therefore at the ESQPT line, Figs.~\ref{fig:1}(i)--\ref{fig:1}(iii), and states for a fixed value of $\Gamma$ with $\tilde{\varepsilon}$ below the ESQPT, Figs.~\ref{fig:1}(iv)--\ref{fig:1}(vi).
+The separatrix structure crossing at the hyperbolic point is clearly visible for Figs.~\ref{fig:1}(i)--\ref{fig:1}(iii).
+The Husimi function of the Floquet state with the lowest occupation number is shown in Fig.~\ref{fig:1}(iv).
 Since this Floquet state is equivalent to the ground state of the static effective Hamiltonian, we call it $\Fmin$.
-The states (v) and (vi) are higher in energy than $\Fmin$ and show two asymmetric rings that increase with energy.
+The states Fig.~\ref{fig:1}(v) and \ref{fig:1}(vi) are higher in energy than $\Fmin$ and show two asymmetric rings that increase with energy.

 \textit{Transition to chaos and destruction of the ESQPT.--} The fact that the double-well structure associated with the ESQPT and the properties of the spectrum of the squeeze-driven Kerr oscillator can be described by an effective time-independent Hamiltonian implies that the system is in the integrable regime, since chaos cannot be generated in time-independent Hamiltonians of systems with one degree of freedom.
 As the nonlinearities and drive amplitude increase, the system undergoes a transition to chaos~\cite{chavez2023driving} and the time-independent effective Hamiltonian no longer holds.